 This means chances are high that your company uses multiple business software programs in your everyday operations.
 Though call center software providers do offer robust native communication features, you’ll likely still want to use some of your communication tools.

-By ensuring that your current third-party software solutions, especially your CRM platforms, integrate with your ACD solution and business phone system, you’ll prevent employees from having to learn new systems and be able to keep working with your highest-performing tools.
+By ensuring that your current third-party software solutions, especially your CRM platforms, integrate with your ACD system and business phone system, you’ll prevent employees from having to learn new systems and be able to keep working with your highest-performing tools.

 RingCentral is a cloud-based business communications platform that supports phone, video conferencing, team messaging, and integrated contact center solutions.